Nicolas-Radomski/canSNPtyping/README.md

 - arg4 (-n): size of kmer sequences up and downstream of canSNPs
 - arg5 (-f or -g): chromosome fasta file path or chromosome GenBank identifier
 - arg6 (-a): additional digit to position to merge schemes from different chromosomes
-- optional python arg (-nc): no checking of the versions of Python libraries
+- optional python arg (-nc): no checking of versions of Python and packages
 ### run with Python dependently of a reference fasta file
 ```
 python kmerDesignerFast.py -i canSNPextractor/chromoI-genotypes-all-interest-canSNPs.tsv -p chromoI -s 4 -n 16 -f reference/AE014291.4.fasta -a 10000000 -nc